| McKinney Urges Reno To Get All The Facts "The United States must never become a safe haven for war

 organizations have uniformly condemned the human rights abuses against

 citizens of Rwanda and neighboring DRC by the Rwandan government."
+"In addition," the letter continues, "we believe Mr. Rwigema may

 have important information about continuing gross violations of